-Seb has been at Herbert Smith Freehills LLP since March 2007, qualifying into the Real Estate Division in London in March 2009.
+Seb has been at Herbert Smith Freehills since March 2007, qualifying into the Real Estate division in London in March 2009.

 Seb's experience includes advising:

-- Lloyds Bank Plc and a syndicate of lenders on the property aspects of £500m development loan in respect of a residential development at Nine Elms with a GDV of c.£1bn
+- Lloyds Bank and a syndicate of lenders on the property aspects of £500 million development loan in respect of a residential development at Nine Elms with a GDV of circa £1 billion

 - Logicor on management of its UK logistics portfolio

-- Goldman Sachs Merchant Banking Division and their JV partner Pitmore on the £150 million acquisition of the Thistle Build To Rent Portfolio (which comprised c.920 units spread over 14 sites in the North West) from Gatehouse Bank
+- Goldman Sachs Merchant Banking Division and its JV partner Pitmore on the £150 million acquisition of the Thistle Build To Rent Portfolio (which comprised circa 920 units spread over 14 sites in the North West) from Gatehouse Bank

 - Pontegadea on its £230 million acquisition of Almack House from Grosvenor

-- Lloyds Bank Plc on the property aspects of various real estate financing transactions including the acquisition financing of the Hayhill Portfolio (£178 million) and the refinancing the Dream Portfolio (£230 million)
+- Lloyds Bank on the property aspects of various real estate financing transactions, including the acquisition financing of the Hayhill Portfolio (£178 million) and the refinancing of the Dream Portfolio (£230 million)

 - Kennedy Wilson on the acquisition and then refinancing of the distressed Jupiter Portfolio (£184 million)